ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab02.md

 Go through the git steps one last time in case you made any last minute changes.
 Be sure that your repo is up to date.
 When it is, you are ready to submit on Gauchospace.

-Step 5: Submitting via submit.cs
+Step 5: Submitting via Gauchospace
 --------------------------------

-UPDATE: We are using submit.cs for {{page.num}}.

-Please download a `.zip` file from your github repo, rename it to <tt>{{page.num}}</tt>`.zip` and submit it at: <{{page.submit_cs_link}}>
+Please download a `.zip` file from your github repo and submit it to the {{page.num}} entry on Gradescope.

-* If you worked in a pair, please register your pair as a *group* in submit.cs for {{page.num}} before submitting.
-One partner's submission on submit.cs counts for both of you.
+* If you worked in a pair, please register your pair as a *group* on Gradescope for {{page.num}} before submitting.
+One partner's submission counts for both of you.
-* If you haven't yet registered for submit.cs, register on the submit.cs page with your umail address, then join the {{site.course}}_{{site.qtr|downcase}} course.

 # Grading:

-* Part of your grade is determined by the points shown on submit.cs
+* Part of your grade is determined by the points shown on Gradescope
 * The remainder is determined by the following:
-   * (25 pts) Did you follow the instructions for setting up your repo? (naming, making it private, pulling in starter code, adding partner as collaborator)
+   * Did you follow the instructions for setting up your repo? (naming, making it private, pulling in starter code, adding partner as collaborator)
-   * (25 pts) Did you publish your javadoc correctly, link to it from your README, and in general, tidy up your README, and make changes to build.xml as indicated?
+   * Did you publish your javadoc correctly, link to it from your README, and in general, tidy up your README, and make changes to build.xml as indicated?